farhah/blog/_posts/2017-06-10-Interview-Questions-at-some-company.md

 summary:    Interview questions
 categories: [algorithms]
 ---
-**Note: It seems this particular page is indexed and ranked 1 in google with keyword hackerrank centralway.
+**Note: It seems this particular page is indexed and ranked 1 in google with keyword hackerrank some-company.
 It's unethical to search for solutions before you actually take the test.
 My blog is mainly about algorithms and it wasn't my intention to help you scored 100% correct in hackerrank.
 It was purely my interest in algorithm that got me writing about it.**

 *Damaged is done therefore I'm just gonna leave this post as it is.
 I hope they can come out with other questions.*